Intercarrier method

 The intercarrier method is a system in television that reduces the cost of transmitters and receiver sets by processing audio and video signals together and minimizing the number of separate stages for audio and video signals.

 Transmission of audio and video signals

 In television, unlike monophonic radio, at least two signals should be transmitted; audio (AF) and video (VF) signals.

-Transmitting those signals by means of separate transmitters and antenna systems is a very costly solution.
-Because every stage must be used twice, one for AF and one for VF.
-Two separate transmitters, a high power combiner and a common antenna system, known as split sound system, is also quite costly.
-But if the signals are combined at an earlier stage, number of costly outer stages is reduced.
+Transmitting those signals by means of separate transmitters and antenna systems is a very costly solution, because every stage must be used twice, one for AF and one for VF.
+Two separate transmitters, a high power combiner and a common antenna system, known as the split sound system, is also quite costly.
+But if the signals are combined at an earlier stage, the number of costly outer stages is reduced.

 The same logic also applies to receiver sets.
-If the modulated signal is separated just before the picture tube the number of separate stages for AF and VF is minimum.
+If the modulated signal is separated just before the picture tube the number of separate stages for AF and VF is minimized.

-This common signal processing system is known as intercarrier system.
+This common signal processing system is known as the intercarrier system.